 Questions such as: What does psychology means to you now, that you studied it for four years?
 What was your favourite subject and why?

 What would you like to have more if you could start again?
 Do you feel you become equal to your teachers? will be asked.
 And more!

 Our educators (Eoin O'Sullivan, Christine Caldwell, Peter Hancock and Roger Watt) and our peers will be there to cheerfully reflect on the past four years and we ask all students and staff to come and join the discussion!

 If you feel like you have a question to ask, but would rather do it anonymously, please email us in firstname.lastname@example.org!

 The committee will consist of the following individuals; to talk to any of the members please email email@example.com.

-Previous SCOP presenters;
+Previous SCOP Presenters;

-|Dr Alex McIntyre||2016||Her talk highlighted the application of psychology to solve the problem of facial identification.||N/A|
+|Dr Alex McIntyre||2016||The application of psychology to solve the problem of facial identification.||N/A|